pypsa-meets-earth/pypsa-earth/doc/user-guide/data_api.md

 **Output:** `resources/urban_percent.csv`

 UNCTADstat 'Urban population as percentage of total population' indicator, by country.
+The dataset is downloaded as a .7z file and contains urban percent for most countries from 1950 and predictions until 2050.

 ## Location and type of airports worldwide

 **Output:** `resources/airports.csv`

 Global inventory of airports and airfields from the OurAirports open dataset, including active and closed facilities, heliports, and seaplane bases, with coordinates and basic attributes (name, type, ICAO/IATA codes, elevation).
+The dataset contains 74844 airports.

 ## Location and length of airport runways worldwide